Twin engine small passenger aircraft

 Our aircraft (c/n 365) was built in late 1959 and first registered in Britain in 1960.
 She was imported to Australia in 1967 and was, amongst others, variously owned by Macrobertson Miller Airlines, Ansett Transport Industries, and Tasman Airlines of Australia.

 She was declared un-airworthy and retired in 2002 and moved to HARS in 2008.

-She stands as a special exhibit at the Northern end of Illawarra Regional Airport.
+She stands as a special exhibit at the Eastern end of Illawarra Regional Airport.

 Engines: 2 x Lycoming IGSO-540-A1C, flat 6, air-cooled, fuel injected, supercharged, 380 bhp (283 kW) each

 Maximum takeoff weight: 3,800 kg (including 1,000 kg payload)